Does Gymnastics Stunt Your Growth

 • Myth 1: Gymnastics always stunts growth.
 This is a significant oversimplification.
 While intense training can potentially influence growth, it doesn't automatically stunt it.
 The severity and duration of training, nutritional intake, genetic predispositions, and overall health significantly influence the outcome.

 • Myth 2: All gymnasts are short.
 While many elite gymnasts are relatively short, this is often due to genetic predispositions rather than solely the effects of training.
 Smaller stature can, in some cases, be advantageous in certain gymnastic disciplines, providing a lower center of gravity and enhancing certain skills.
-However, many gymnasts achieve significant height despite years of intense training.
+That said, many gymnasts achieve significant height despite years of intense training.

 The Scientific Perspective: Growth Plates and Gymnastics